lucasfurno/docs_en/accounts/users-and-teams/index.md

 To ensure data protection and confidentiality, do not share any login information with other users.

+> To edit or add a new user to Real-Time Manager, it is necessary to be an Account owner or have the permission "Edit User".

 > 1. *[Adding users to the account](#adding-users-to-the-account)*
 > 2. *[Changing users information](#changing-users-information)*